Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

    ncn-m001# export PS1='\u@\H \D{%Y-%m-%d} \t \w # '
    ```

-12. Change the root password on ncn-m001 to match the other management NCNs.
+12. Optionally change the root password on ncn-m001 to match the other management NCNs.

+   > This step is optional and is only needed when the other management NCNs passwords were customized during the [CSM Metal Install](005-CSM-METAL-INSTALL.md) procedure.
+If the management NCNs still have the default password this step can be skipped.

    ```bash
    ncn-m001# passwd
    ```